While the history of the University of St Andrews dates to 1413, the town it took its name from is much older.

 At his installation, he said, “I am hereafter one more St Andrews man who will proclaim the indefinable charm under whose potent spell I now stand before you.”

-Through the centuries many other great men and women have been attracted to St Andrews.
+Through the centuries many other great men and women have been attracted to the town.

 Marquis of Montrose Memorial